Does Bing falsely accuse blog and website owners that their sites are under spam?

 It seems Bing, the web search engine owned and operated by Microsoft, is on an unstoppable spree, declaring websites and blogs submitted to the search engine's webmaster spam.

-Under, the heading 'Bing "Spam" criteria & de-indexing question,' some experiencing the same problem wrote:
+Under the heading 'Bing "Spam" Criteria & De-indexing Question,' some experiencing the same problem wrote:

-I'm a webmaster working on client websites that rely on Bing SEO.
+I'm a webmaster working on client websites that rely on Bing

-I got a frustrating issue with Bing recently that de-indexing my client websites.
+I got a frustrating issue with Bing recently that

-Check site:websiteurl.com and got "Some results have been removed."
-I created a support ticket regarding one of the sites, they said the website is under the Bing spam list.
+results have been removed."
+I created a support ticket regarding one of the sites; they

 So my questions are:

 - How does the Bing "spam" criteria work?
-I thought that the website is not spam.
+I

-- This also seems weird and frustrating, happens randomly, this is even happening to a brand new website, just a few days after I "submit URL" from webmaster tool asking Bing to crawl the website.
+- This also seems weird and frustrating; it happens randomly.
+This is even happening to a brand-new website, just a few days after I "submit

 Any help is much appreciated.